BZoennchen/Pages/_posts/2024-01-02-conspiracy.md

 >regardless of how reasonable the expert recommendations may be in individual cases. -- {% cite bogner:2021 %}

 I agree with Bogner that a culture needs a common foundation, a reference world, which, according to Luhmann, should be provided by the media.
-And we also need a more flexible and ambagious reference world on a global scale.
+And we also need a more flexible and ambiguous reference world on a global scale, see {% cite bauer:2018 %}.
-Furthermore, I also agree that science cannot do politics and that better knowledge does not automatically lead to better politics.
+Furthermore, I agree that science cannot and should not realize politics and that better knowledge does not automatically lead to better politics.
 Science should continue to operate on the true-false distinction, while politics should use a different code that differentiates values.

 In case of climate activism, it might be a far more effective strategy to demand the values people want to be realized instead of discussing the facts they believe in.
-Instead of calling people deniers, it might be healthier to find and employ strategies that reveal their value system.
+Instead of calling people deniers, it might be healthier to find and employ strategies that reveal their value system and how this value system supports certain actions.
-Then, we should reinvigorate the discourse about values since it now seems obvious that more and better facts alone cannot move a society towards change.
+We should reinvigorate the discourse about values since it is save to say that more and better facts alone cannot move a society towards change.

 However, I do not agree with Bogner's claim that we need to agree that there is an *objective truth* to be found.
 I even suspect he does not fully believe this himself, as he refers to the **idea of an objective truth as a necessary fantasy**, akin to *Plato's noble lie*---a myth knowingly propagated by an elite to maintain social harmony.